- Lightens dark spots, marks and scars 4 5 6

 Results from an independent consumer testing panel of 65 men and women ages 18 to 407

-notice that their acne scars are less visible, and the redness reduced
+notice their acne scars are less visible, with reduced redness

-find their skin looks clearer and nearly 75% feel that their skin is smoother
+find their skin looks clearer and near 75% feel that their skin is smoother

 START YOUR ACNE SCAR TREATMENT TODAY

-Purchase Dermatix® Acne Scar at the following pharmacies and retailers
+Purchase Dermatix® Acne Scar at the these pharmacies and retailers:

 - CR&D, S. L. Inner skin activators: Skin feel and skin smoothing enhancers (2016).
 Retrieved from: http://www.beautyandcosmetic.eu/public/pdf/articoli/pdf/ita/GLYCOSNAIL_SITO.pdf (page 2)